15 Top-Rated Weekend Getaways from Philadelphia, PA

 5. Ocean City, NJ

 Not to be confused with the larger beach town of the same name in Maryland, Ocean City, New Jersey just may be the ultimate family destination.
-It retains some very family-friendly laws like no alcohol sales within the town boundaries; no public alcohol consumption; and Blue Laws, which require many businesses to close on Sunday.
+Originally founded in the 19th century as a Methodist seaside resort, it retains some very family-friendly laws, like no alcohol sales within the town boundaries; no public alcohol consumption; and Blue Laws, which require many businesses to close on Sunday.

 The city has a wonderfully wide, wooden boardwalk extending almost three miles.
-The boardwalk is filled with family-owned businesses, from little amusement parks to gift shops and food places.
+The boardwalk is filled with many family-owned businesses, from little amusement parks to gift shops and food places.
 There are also some hotels and motels that are right on the boardwalk.
-Ocean City has about eight miles of clean, well-guarded beaches, along with a large bay area perfect for fishing and water skiing.
-This Jersey Shore getaway destination is a 2.5-hour drive from Philadelphia.
+Ocean City has about eight miles of clean, well-guarded beaches, along with a large bay area, perfect for fishing and water skiing.
+This Jersey Shore getaway destination is an easy 2.5-hour drive from Philadelphia.

 Accommodation: Where to Stay in Ocean City

 You might not think of Montreal as a place to visit on a weekend getaway from Philadelphia, but Canada's beautiful and very French city is only a 100-minute flight from PHL.
 Once here, you can stroll the narrow, cobblestone streets of Old Montreal; shop in the food and flower markets; and enjoy the unique cuisine.
 The city has a wonderful European feel to it, enhanced by the fact that the main language spoken here is French.

 Summer visitors can take advantage of the warm weather, with beaches along the river like the large Plage de L'Horloge.
 Summer visitors can also take advantage of BIXI Montreal, the city's public bike-share system.
 Whether winter or summer, make some time to visit Bota Bota, the city's very hip floating spa, constructed on a barge that floats on the river.